 Lee Kuan Yew Fund for Bilingualism (the "Fund") was incorporated in Singapore on 22 February 2012 as a company limited by guarantee.
 The Fund is registered as a charity under the Charities Act, Chapter 37.
-The Fund was granted the status of an Institution of a Public Character on 4 March 2012 (IPC Registration No. IPC000756) under the Charities Act, Chapter 37 for a period of 2 years, with effect from 4 March 2012.
+The Fund was granted the status of an Institution of a Public Character on 4 March 2012 (IPC Registration No. IPC000756) under the Charities Act, Chapter 37 and status was granted until 3 March 2017.
 The financial statements are presented in Singapore dollars, recorded to the nearest thousand, unless otherwise stated.